-Northleaf's Responsible Investment Policy is available on its website located here.
+Northleaf Capital Partners (“Northleaf” or the “Firm”) publishes its Responsible Investment Policy (the “Policy”) on its website located here.

 2. Are sustainable investing and ESG factors integrated into your investment process and portfolio management decisions?
 If yes, please provide details.

 As a long-term investor in private markets, Northleaf recognizes that responsible corporate behaviour and a focus on sustainability will have a positive influence on long-term financial performance.
-This belief has underpinned our approach to private markets investing since inception and in 2011 we established a formal Responsible Investment Policy.
-We believe investment success is tied to the health and sustainability of communities and environments in which we operate.
-With respect to governance, we act as a responsible steward of our investors’ capital and seek to ensure an alignment of interests with our investors and investment partners alike.
+This belief has underpinned Northleaf’s approach to private markets investing since inception and a formal Responsible Investment Policy was established in 2011.
+Northleaf believes investment success is tied to the health and sustainability of communities and environments in which the Firm operates.
+With respect to governance, Northleaf acts as a responsible steward of its investors’ capital and seeks to ensure an alignment of interests with its investors and investment partners alike.

 3.a.
 Are you a signatory to the UNPRI?